Cancer Clinical Trials

 A randomized phase III trial comparing axillary lymph node dissection to axillary radiation in breast cancer patients (CTI-3 N1) who have positive sentinel lymph node disease after neoadjuvant chemotherapy.

-Phase III randomized, placebo-controlled clinical trial evaluating the use of adjuvant endocrine therapy +/- one year of Everolimus in patients with high-risk hormone receptor-positive and HER2/neu negative breast cancer.
+E3 Breast Cancer Study-evaluating everolimus with endocrine therapy: a phase III randomized, placebo-controlled clinical trial evaluating the use of adjuvant endocrine therapy +/- one year of everolimus in patients with high-risk, hormone receptor-positive and HER2/neu-negative breast cancer.

 Prospective registry of multiplex testing, a research registry for people who have had a newer form of genetic testing, called multi-gene panels.